neryad/rd_loca_news/README_EN.md

 To view the complete history of changes, improvements, and updates to the Nery News app, check the [CHANGELOG.md](./CHANGELOG.md).
 This file contains details of each version, including new features, bug fixes, and other significant changes.

+## Contact and Support

+If you have any questions, suggestions, or need support, feel free to reach out via the following email:

+📧 neryadg@gmail.com.do

 ## Dependencies

 Nery News uses the following Flutter packages: